Code-Institute-Submissions/the-hangmans-stage/README.md

 ## **Possible Future Features**

 * A timer feature, so the player is not only playing against the 6 lives but also timing out will result in a failure.
+* Adding a 9 lives option to make the game easier.
+* Adding even more categories.

 ## **Technologies Used**